JSotres/AFM-Friction-Ramp-Analysis/User_Guide_AFM_Friction_Ramp_Analysis.md

 calculated average value will show up in the gui edit box.
 Finally, press **Send to Vi** or **Send to Vf** buttons (**C**) to send to the Main Window the calculated offset as the one corresponding to the start or to the end of the experiment.

-Finally, in the Main Window press Calibrate to get the friction vs load plot in force units.
+Back in the Main Window tou can now press the **Calibrate** push button.
+This will provide both load and friction in force (N) units.
+It will update as well the friction vs load plot (**3f**), now in force units.

 ## Export Data
 In the Menu Bar, go to Export->Friction Ramp, and there select between Raw and Calibrated.
 This will allow you to export the (raw or calibrated) friction vs load plot in 2 columns ASCII file.